Atrial Septal Defect and Ventricular Septal Defect in Children - doctor listening to baby's chest

 Open heart surgery

-A ventricular septal defect is usually repaired with an open surgery, though some children may be candidates for a less invasive procedure.
-During open VSD surgery, the surgeon accesses the heart by opening the sternum (breastbone).
-A patch is applied to the septal defect.
-As with a transcatheter repair, the heart’s own tissue eventually grows over the patch.
+A ventricular septal defect is usually repaired with open heart surgery, though some children may be candidates for a less invasive procedure.
+During open heart VSD surgery, the surgeon accesses the heart by opening the sternum (breastbone), and a patch is applied to the septal defect.
+As with a transcatheter repair, the heart’s tissue eventually grows over the patch.
 Open heart surgery is also necessary for ASD that cannot be repaired with a transcatheter device.

 Life After Septal Defect Treatment